 You do not need to have any experience owning pets to have a mouse as they are a great pet for responsibility, don't take up as much space as a hamster and can provide hours of fun company.
 Mice are suitable for people who are looking for a pet that is easy to care for, very active and will give them hours of joy.

-You can get mice from lots of pet shops, especially very large ones or more typically for smaller chain stores.
+You can get mice from lots of pet shops, especially very large ones or, more typically, from smaller chain stores.
 You can also seek out a breeder or an animal shelter.
 Pet mice are available all over the world.

 Pet shops are the most obvious place to get mice from.
-Make sure you select one with a good reputation, that has a lot of knowledge and that breed their mice kindly without inbreeding or keeping them in cruelty.
-Always ask questions and if something doesn't feel right, don't buy them.
+Make sure you select one with a good reputation that has a lot of knowledge and that breeds its mice kindly without inbreeding or keeping them in cruelty.
+Always ask questions, and if something doesn't feel right, don't buy them.
 Often many pet shops sell sickly, inbred and overbred mice.
-Some are incorrectly sexed, have behavioural problems, are unwell or severely inbred which can cause a lot of issues as time goes on.
+Some are incorrectly sexed, have behavioural problems, are unwell or severely inbred, which can cause a lot of issues as time goes on.